Medicare Initial Enrollment Period Calculator & Medicare Calculator

 General Enrollment Period

 The General Enrollment Period lasts between January 1 and March 31 each year.
-During this period, you can sign up for Medicare Part A or Part B if you:- failed to join Medicare during the initial enrollment period,
+During this period, you can sign up for Medicare Part A or Part B if you:

 - aren’t eligible for the special enrollment period.